The Parable Of The Good Samaritan Explained

 What must I do to inherit eternal life?

 We know his motives.
 Luke makes clear that the lawyer isn’t interested in the question, he just wants to test him.
+But Jesus knows this so rather than answer his question he responds with another.

-Jesus even tells him he answers right, but he tacks on that it’s not okay to just know it.
-You have to actually live it.
 The lawyer is sharp and he sees what Jesus just did.
 Jesus just called him out on not living up to what he believes.
 Now he’s faced with how to respond.
 He can either repent and fix his ways.
 Or try to justify his actions.
 He chose the latter.

-And who is my neighbor? – The Lawyer (Luke 10:29)
+And who is my neighbor?
+(Luke 10:29)

 Realizing he can’t actually live out the law perfectly, he searches for the loophole.
 He’s trying to justify himself.
 He’s not interested in following Jesus; he just wants the rewards.
 He doesn’t want to know who his neighbor is; rather who his neighbor isn’t.
 That way he can narrow the field so he can claim that he is fulfilling the law.

-He was also following common teaching of the day.
+He was also following the common teaching of the day.
 Rabbinic literature of the day made a clear distinction that your “neighbor” was only to include Israelites.
 What Jesus is about to do is expand the parameters of who his neighbor is.
 Far beyond where this lawyer, or any Jew, would be comfortable.

 He does this by telling a story.
 The story of the Good Samaritan.

-The Story Of The Parable Of The Good Samaritan
+The Meaning Of The Good Samaritan

 The parable of the Good Samaritan is a response to BOTH questions the lawyer asked.
 Jesus doesn’t just address his justifying question, “Who is my neighbor?” but also his first, “What must I do to be saved?”
-Based off these two questions Jesus launches into this parable.
+Based on these two questions Jesus launches into this parable.

 Scene 1: The Setup